afzalmufti/FHIR-CTP-2/pages/solution/solution_interactions.md

 This interaction is expected to be repeated multiple times during the triage journey as the EMS presents responses to CDSS questions until an end result is reached.

-The `GuidanceResponse` provides a container for the status of the response and includes a reference to `Questionnaire` resources, assertions and results.
+The `GuidanceResponse` provides a container for the status of the response and includes reference to `Questionnaire` resources, assertions and results.

 [![Diagram showing UEC Digital Integration Programme invoke decision support interaction](images/solution/invoke-decision-support.png)](/api_get_service_definition.html)